Frequently asked questions – TDI

 If your employer has a statutory plan, i.e. a plan that provides benefits according to minimum benefit standards, you are entitled to:

-- Cash benefits of 58% of your average weekly wages rounded to the next higher dollar, but not more than the maximum weekly benefit amount annually set by the Disability Compensation Division.
+- 58% of your average weekly wages rounded to the next higher dollar, but not more than the maximum weekly benefit amount annually set by the Disability Compensation Division.
 Example: The maximum weekly benefit for 2016 is $570.
 Based on 58% of your average weekly wage, your weekly benefit amount for 2016 will range from a minimum of $1 to a maximum of $570.

 - Benefits from the eighth day of disability; in other words, there is a seven-consecutive-day waiting period.